hexdee606/AMC2.0/docs/index.md

 ## **Features**

-1. Light weight and multiple methods for use.
+1. Lightweight and multiple methods for use.
-2. User friendly and easily understantable for new user.
+2. User-friendly and easily understandable for new users.
-3. Automatically change netwrok hardware address without loosing internet connectivity.
+3. Automatically change network hardware address without losing internet connectivity.
-4. User friendly command-line based user interface.
+4. User-friendly command-line-based user interface.

 ## **User Type**